otrv4/otrv4/otrv4.md

         the messages is invalid.
 The safest thing to do is to remove all prekey messages associated with this situation.
   * If one prekey message remains:
-      * Decide whether to send a message using this prekey message based on whether the long term key within the use profile is trusted or not.
+      * Decide whether to send a message using this prekey message if the long term key within the use profile is trusted or not.
   * If multiple valid prekey messages remain:
       * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use messages that contain trusted long